Artists-and-Hackers/artists-and-hackers.github.io/podcasts/_posts/2021-01-27-Art-Tools-Activism.md

 <br>

-Ann Haeyoung takes a different approach to considering art and activism.
+ann haeyoung takes a different approach to considering art and activism.
 She creates sculpture and performance work, which she considers to be a separate process from her work as an activist and organizer and tech worker.
 She brings this past and current experience to bear as her work spotlights issues of identity and inequity arising from corporatized technology.
 <br><br>
 ### Guests
 <br>